kripalser/fraxinus-icons/README.md

-# fraxinus-icons
+# Fraxinus Icons
-An icon font for Fraxinus theme
+An icon font for Fraxinus theme.